 Faith-based individuals or organizations who, through their scholarship or work, assist Loyola and the world to:

-- inspire a consciousness of awareness and sensitivity to social injustice.
+- Inspire consciousness, awareness, and sensitivity to social injustice.

-- promote the freedom and self-determination of the oppressed and marginalized.
+- Promote freedom and self-determination in the oppressed and marginalized.

-- find insight, hope, inspiration, and purpose from faith commitments.
+- Find insight, hope, inspiration, and purpose through faith commitments.

-Recipients of the Martyrs Award will be chosen through an internal nomination process at Loyola.
-An award committee will review any organizations or individuals who are nominated for their faith-based, social justice work.
-The committee will recommend finalists to the Office of the President.
-The President’s office will then confirm a winner.
+Recipients of the Martyrs Award will be chosen through an internal nomination process through Loyola (i.e. faculty, staff and students).
+An award committee will review all organizations and individuals who are nominated for their faith-based social justice work with oppressed and marginalized communities and recommend finalists to be approved by the Office of the President and the Office of the Provost.
+The President’s Office will then confirm a winner.

 Those eligible to nominate a faith-based individual or organization for the Martyrs Award are members of the Loyola community including faculty, staff, and students.